Contents

 (H) Receiver Name: Shows the receiver name to which the unit is transmitting.

-(I) Audio Input Level Monitor: Dynamically displays the audio input level (DBFS) for the unit with graphical colors.
+(I) Audio Input Level Monitor: This monitor dynamically displays the unit’s audio input level (DBFS) with graphical colors.

 (J) Battery Status: Indicates the status of the battery.